mhansen/nzwirelessmap/README.markdown

 The data's available in the Radio Spectrum Management database, available from http://www.rsm.govt.nz/ in MS Access format.

+I've exported the DB into a SQLite file, available here.

+To make a TSV file for import into Fusion Tables,

+    python export2tsv.py

-To make a KML file, run
+To make a KML file for Google Earth,

-    python export.py
+    python export2kml.py

-Here's one I prepared earlier: http://markhansen.co.nz/e.kml

-More to come.
+You can browse the map generated at http://wirelessmap.markhansen.co.nz/.